 I decided to try out insulated food containers.
-I got two small (Thermos Foogo Leak-Proof Stainless Steel Food Jar, 10 Ounce), two big (LunchBots Thermal 16-ounce Stainless Steel Insulated Food Container, Dark Blue) stainless steel insulated containers.
+I got two small (Thermos Funtainer, 10 Ounce Food Jar ), two big (LunchBots Thermal 16-ounce Stainless Steel Insulated Food Container) stainless steel insulated containers.
 I read the reviews for different brands as well as different shapes and sizes.
 These two seemed the most favored options.
 I’ve been packing hot lunches, mostly leftovers from the night before and the results are pleasingly satisfying.
-Results:
+As a result:

-1. I don’t have to spend a lot of time on preparing new food.
+1. I don’t have to spend a lot of time preparing new food in the morning.
 I can warm up and pack leftovers from dinner.

-2. Based on their feedback, food seems to be staying warm.
+2. Based on their feedback, food seems to be staying warm until lunch break.

 3. The containers come back empty.

-Here is my trick to pack warm lunch and keep to food warm until lunch break:
+Here is my trick to pack warm lunch in insulated containers and keep the food warm until lunch break:

 1. Boil water.